tacodenouter/taco-2019-02/content/infoPages/default.md

 ---
 ## About

-I've been designing digital products for a bunch of startups in London like SpeechKit, Dash, Kindeo, #Pay and Dave's Lab and estabslished brands like BBC Good Food, National Trust, Mr Porter.
+I've been designing digital products for a bunch of startups like SpeechKit, Dash, Kindeo, #Pay and Dave's Lab and established brands like BBC Good Food, National Trust, Mr Porter.